 Resolution: Make sure the user's email address matches the email address in Totango exactly and resend OR log touchpoint manually within Totango.

-- Unless you use user email as the user ID (which is case insensitive) OR all user emails in Totango are in all lower case - the email casing in the outbound email must match exactly as what is in Totango.
+- Unless you use user email as the user ID (which is case insensitive) OR all user emails in Totango are in all lower case - the email casing in the outbound email must match exactly what is in Totango.

 - The customer email address must belong to a user that Totango has tracked at least once.